 OwnBackup aims to provide its clients with a Full & Complete backup of all the Data, Metadata, Attachments, Content Documents & Knowledgebase Articles.
 To ensure this - OwnBackup automatically analyzes the field-level-security on completion of every Full Backup.

-If unreadable fields are detected due to changes made to profiles and/or permission, a warning will be shown on the service's dashboard that the data has been excluded with a link to a new tab ("Permissions Report") containing the report.
+If unreadable fields are detected due to changes made to profiles and/or permissions, a warning is shown on the service's dashboard that the data has been excluded.
+A link is provided to a new tab ("Permissions Report") containing the report.
 OwnBackup also provides an actionable remediation tool.

 When selecting “see report”, the option exists to export the Field Level Security Report as an XML for Profile updates.